Raymi306/xkcd-password-gen/README.md

 ## [Benchmarks](benchmarks)

 Kind of silly to measure time given that this isn't an application where performance is critical, but still fun.

-Binary size is much more interesting to me.
+Binary size is more relevant.

 ### Tooling